davidlaprade/davidlaprade.github.io/_posts/2018-11-23-my-biggest-doubt-about-btc.md

 _DISCLAIMER: At the time of writing, I own bitcoin.
 I am not a financial advisor and this is not financial advice.
 Do your own research and consult with a qualified professional before investing._

+### TLDR

+I think the following scenario is plausible and could massively devalue the Bitcoin network:

+1. Bitcoin grows drastically in visibility and popularity.
+It becomes very easy for ordinary people to acquire and control.
+It becomes less novel, scary, strange.
+It becomes an ordinary asset.
+2. Because of (1), people begin to convert important amounts of money into Bitcoin -- down-payments, retirements, college savings, inheritances, etc.
+   Moreover, they do so uncritically, without considering the risks.
+3. Bitcoin is successfully attacked.
+A significant minority of people irretrievably lose these important amounts of money.
+4. When news spreads of (3), there is a kind of Bitcoin "bank run".
+The people who uncritically bought into Bitcoin realize for the first time that their futures can be stolen from them without recourse, and they rush en-masse to exchange their Bitcoin for fiat.
+5. The value of Bitcoin and all other decentralized cryptocurrencies plummets.
+   The bank-run ensures the very thing people wanted to avoid: their money is gone.
+Bitcoin is now nearly valueless.

+I'll argue for the plausibility of each of these events in the sections below.

 ![to the moon reddit meme]({{ site.baseurl }}/jekyll_img/to-the-moon.jpg)